Data Centers in Kazakhstan

 Natural Disaster Risk

-Kazakhstan has a Low overall natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
-The primary environmental hazards are geographically specific and can be mitigated with proper site selection for infrastructure.
+Kazakhstan has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
+The country's landlocked geography eliminates threats from tsunamis, tropical cyclones, and coastal flooding.